SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 4. Explain a changed strategy and the result of the corresponding traffic and position simulation.
 4. Calling you to the pit, thereby informing the Engineer to plan the pitstop.

 Additionally, the Engineer will not ask for confirmation to prepare an already planned pitstop, when it is time to come to the pit.

-Both Assistants will still ask for confirmation when changes are necessary due to weather changes, damages caused by accidents, and so on, although it is possible to disable those confirmations as well.
-Take a look at the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database" and search there for "Confirm" to see all the available settings.
+Both Assistants will still ask for confirmation when actions are necessary due to weather changes, damages caused by accidents, and so on.
+It is possible to disable those confirmations as well, though.
+For this, take a look at the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database" and search there for "Confirm" to see all the available settings.

 ## Technical information